by-ae/ae-in-workflow/README.md

 ## 📦 Installation

 ### First Install DiffSynth-Studio via their installation guide at https://github.com/modelscope/DiffSynth-Studio (Do not just download the release)

-## HOTFIX: Avoid OOM Errors
-**Important Memory Fix**: The Z-Image node loads large models that can cause OOM errors.
-To prevent this I've added a boolean (true/false) to unload all models before execution.

 ### Via ComfyUI Manager (Recommended):
 > **Note:** I'm relatively new to this so let me know if it has issues please.